-Program-defined elements associated with this competency (if applicable) encountered over the course of their careers.
-Also whose group membership, demographic character reas of individual and cultural diversity not previously o included is the ability to work effectively with individuals ristics, or worldviews create conflict with their own. y to articulate an approach to working effectively with proach effectively in their professional work.
-Required training/experiential activities to meet each element.
-If applicable, clarify where activity description (e.g., syllabus) is located. they understand and interact with people different paper" in Diversity in Assessment and Interven Students will gain knowledge of the current theor addressing diversity in all professional activities i service by completing a Research Paper assignment 1605) course.
-The ability to integrate awareness and knowledge of professional roles Students demonstrate ability to integrate awareness and knowledge of professional roles Students demonstrate ability to integrate awareness and knowledge of professional roles The ability to integrate awareness and knowledge of professional roles Students demonstrate ability to integrate awareness and knowledge of professional roles Students demonstrate ability to integrate awareness and knowledge of professional roles They demonstrate ability to integrate awareness and knowledge of professional roles They demonstrate ability to integrate awareness awareness and knowledge of professional roles They demonstrate ability to integrate awareness awareness awareness awareness and knowledge of professional roles Students demonstrate the ability to integrate awareness awarenes The ability to integrate awareness and knowledge of individual and cultural differences (ICD) in the conduct of professional roles Students demonstrate ability to integrate awareness and knowledge of ICD in clinical practice during each practica (PSY 2701 Clinical Practicum I; PSY 2702 Clinical Practicum II; PSY 270A Summer Clinical Practicum; PSY 3701 Clinical Practicum III; PSY 3702 Clinical Practicum IV; PSY 370A Summer Clinical Practicum).
-They demonstrate ability to integrate knowledge and awareness of ICD in research by taking and passing the Human Subjects Research training offered by the Collaborative Institutional How outcomes are measured for each training/experiential activity listed above.
+Program-defined elements associated with this competency (if applicable) apply a framework for working effectively with areas of individual and cultural diversity not previously encountered over the course of their careers.
+Also included is the ability to work effectively with individuals whose group membership, demographic characteristics, or worldviews create conflict with their own.
+Demonstrate the requisite knowledge base, ability to articulate an approach to working effectively with diverse individuals and groups, and apply this approach effectively in their professional work.
+N/A Required training/experiential activities to meet each element.
+If applicable, clarify where activity description (e.g., syllabus) is located.
+To gain an understanding of how their own personal/cultural history, attitudes, and biases may affect how they understand and interact with people different from themselves, students will complete a "Who am I paper" in Diversity in Assessment and Intervention (PSY 1605) course.
+Students will gain knowledge of the current theoretical and empirical knowledge base as it relates to addressing diversity in all professional activities including research, training, supervision/consultation, and service by completing a Research Paper assignment in Diversity in Assessment and Intervention (PSY 1605) course.
+The ability to integrate awareness and knowledge of individual and cultural differences (ICD) in the conduct of professional roles Students demonstrate ability to integrate awareness and knowledge of ICD in clinical practice during each practica (PSY 2701 Clinical Practicum I; PSY 2702 Clinical Practicum II; PSY 270A Summer Clinical Practicum; PSY 3701 Clinical Practicum III; PSY 3702 Clinical Practicum IV; PSY 370A Summer Clinical Practicum).
+They demonstrate ability to integrate knowledge and awareness of ICD in research by taking and passing the Human Subjects Research training offered by the Collaborative Institutional Training Initiative (CITI).
+Students demonstrate the ability to articulate an approach to working effectively with diverse individuals and groups, and apply this approach effectively in their practica (PSY 2701 Clinical Practicum I; PSY 2702 Clinical Practicum II; PSY 2708 Summer Clinical Practicum; PSY 3701 Clinical Practicum III; PSY 3702 Clinical Practicum IV; PSY 3704 Summer Clinical Practicum; PSY 3701 Clinical Practicum III; PSY 3702 Clinical Practicum IV; PSY 3704 Summer Clinical Practicum).

+How outcomes are measured for each training/experiential activity listed above.
 List where in the self-study all associated evaluation tools are located.
 How outcomes are measured: PSY 1605 "Who am I" paper assignment.
 PSY 1605 Research Paper assignment.
 Performance on ICD items (items 22-25) of practicum evaluation and CITI Proficiency exam in PSY 1417.
 Evaluation tool and self-study location: "Who am I" paper rubric located within the PSY 1605 course syllabus (in Section II.B.2) Research Paper Assignment rubric located within the PSY 1605 course syllabus (in Section II.B.2) ICD items on Practicum Evaluation form located within the PSY 2701 practicum syllabus (in Section II.B.2) and CITI Proficiency Certification detailed within the PSY 1417 course syllabus (in Section II.B.2).
 Minimum levels of achievement (MLAs) for each outcome measure/evaluation tool listed above.
 Total score of 80% or higher on PSY 1605 "Who am I" paper rubric.
 Total score of 80% of higher on PSY 1605 Research Paper assignment Ratings of B- or better on ICD items (items 22-24) of the Practicum Evaluation and Score of 90 or better on CITI exam in PSY 1417 (previously 1409).
 Ratings of B- or better on ICD item (25) of the Practicum Evaluation.